kjarm32/portfolio/README.md

     </td>
   </tr>
 </table>

+I'm a mechanical engineering student at UC Berkeley building toward a career in aerospace and hardware.
+As a junior, I have run a full aerodynamics design-to-test pipeline on a custom blended-wing-body aircraft, built neural flight dynamics models in the Mofrad Lab, designed and CFD-validated a seed-dispersal attachment for rewilding drones, and validated thermocouple instrumentation for a hypersonic reentry payload through NASA Space Grant.
+I care about work that closes the loop between analysis, simulation, fabrication, and physical testing.

 <p align="center" style="margin: 14px 0 22px 0; color:#6b7280;"><em>Selected work in aerodynamics, aerospace instrumentation, mechanical design, and applied machine learning.</em></p>